-Are you encountering the error code 1407 on your Mac during any of the file transfer or trying to delete your files?
-Here are the tested and verified troubleshooting steps to fix the error code 1407 on your Mac system.
+If you are encountering the error code 1407 on your Mac during any of the file transfer or trying to delete your files, this could be due to problems with the disk or storage drives.
+The article provides you a few tested and tried troubleshooting methods to fix the error code 1407 on your Mac system.

-The Error 1407 on Mac appears when you try to move your files to trash or to any external drives like USB flash drives, SD card, HDD or SSD.
-The error shows up with the description stating:
+The Mac Error 1407 is encountered when you try to copy, deleted or transfer files to any external drives like HDD, SSD, USB flash drives or SD card.
+The error shows up stating:

 The operation can’t be completed because an unexpected error occurred.
 (Error Code -1407).